-EZH2 knockdown can upregulate the mRNA expression of NOTCH1, TCF1, IKZF1, and NFATC1 in MOLT-4 cells.
+Upregulation of NOTCH1, TCF1, IKZF1, and NFATC1 mRNA expression through EZH2 knockdown in MOLT-4 cells

 NOTCH1, TCF1, IKZF1, and NFATC1 are essential TFs for T cells differentiation.
 We investigate their mRNA expression levels following transfecting MOLT-4 cells with EZH2-siRNA.
-Our results have indicated that EZH2 silencing can significantly upregulate the mRNA expression of NOTCH1, TCF1, IKZF1, and NFATC1 in MOLT-4 cells (P-value<0.0001, P-value<0.001, and P-value<0.01, respectively) (Fig. 3).
+Our results have indicated that EZH2 silencing can significantly upregulate the mRNA expression of NOTCH1, TCF1, IKZF1, and NFATC1 in MOLT-4 cells (P-value<0.0001, P-value<0.001, and P-value<0.01, respectively) (Figure 3).